ncounter/tommy-log/README.md

 # logorator
-A log grinder to extract statistics
+A log grinder to extract statistics and more

 1. a backend python log grinder to analyze, extract and compute information
 2. a web dashboard to view results from the backend analysis